 It is important to know that pneumonia is not an infection with one single trigger.
 There are more than 30 different causes that can lead to this illness, and the cause must be determined in order to treat it properly.4 Bacteria, viruses and fungi are some of the major causes of pneumonia, although there are certain factors that can increase your risk of acquiring this illness.

 When a person breathes germs or other pneumonia-causing entities into the lungs, and his or her body’s immune system cannot prevent entry, the harmful organisms end up in the small air sacs called alveoli where they multiply and cause inflammation.

-There are certain risk factors that can increase your chances of acquiring this disease, such as having a recent viral respiratory infection, cigarette smoking, recent surgery or trauma, and chronic lung disease.
+There are certain risk factors that can increase your chances of acquiring this illness, such as having a recent viral respiratory infection, cigarette smoking, recent surgery or trauma, and chronic lung disease.

-Pneumonia should not be taken lightly, as it can be life threatening if not treated immediately.
-In the U.S., over 53,000 people die annualy because of this infection.6 People of all ages can acquire pneumonia, including very young children.
+Pneumonia can be life-threatening if not treated immediately.
+In the U.S., over 53,000 people die annually because of this infection.6 People of all ages can acquire pneumonia, including very young children.

-In fact, pneumonia is the leading cause of death in children ages 5 years and below worldwide.
-Although babies, elderly, and people with compromised immune systems are at the highest risk of getting afflicted with this illness, healthy people may also fall victim to this disease.
+In fact, pneumonia is the leading cause of death in children aged 5 and below worldwide.
+Although babies, elderly and people with compromised immune systems are at the highest risk of getting afflicted with this illness, healthy people may also fall victim to this illness.

 The good news is that pneumonia can be treated, and making a full recovery is possible.
-However, keep in mind that some germs, bacteria, or viruses are more serious than others.
+However, keep in mind that certain germs, bacteria or viruses are more serious than others.
 People who are already in ill health, such as cancer patients, are also at a heightened risk of dying from pneumonia.